owainkenwayucl/uclapi-java/Readme.md

 * Java JDK (tested on 8, should work on 7)
 * GNU Make (automated build)
 * An API key (instructions on [UCL-API](https://uclapi.com/) website)
+* JSON.simple (https://code.google.com/archive/p/json-simple/ or Ubuntu package `libjson-simple-java`) to parse JSON objects.
+If you only want to use UCLApiConnection you don't need this, but will need to build that class manually in the normal way.

 Clone the archive and run `make`.